mfmezger/conversational-agent-langchain/README.md

 - [Cohere](https://cohere.com/) Awesome models and great free tier.
 - [Ollama](https://ollama.com/) If you want to keep your data your data.
-- [Google AI Studio](aistudio.google.com) The Google Integration that is not really suited for enterprise but perfect for everybody else.
+- [Google AI Studio](https://aistudio.google.com) The Google Integration that is not really suited for enterprise but perfect for everybody else.

+> [!NOTE]
+> The `EmbeddingManagement` class in `src/agent/backend/services/embedding_management.py` contains placeholders for Google and OpenAI embedding providers.
+These are intended as extension points for you to implement if you wish to use these specific providers directly.

 ## Quickstart